RakhithJK/zedeus-nitter-wiki/Instances.md

 ## Public

 Note: Please add new instances to the bottom to preserve the order.
-In order to make it easier to preserve the right syntax and the proper aligment of the table in the Markdown source, it is recommended to copy everything into a text editor, edit it there, then copy the result back to the GitHub editor.
+In order to make it easier to preserve the right syntax and the proper alignment of the table in the Markdown source, it is recommended to copy everything into a text editor, edit it there, then copy the result back to the GitHub editor.

 <!--
 - nitter.snopyta.org admin ask us to "hide it from the top, otherwise it might get as popular as invidious"